 My Favorite Places to Climb in Smith Rock

-Extensive development in the 90s and early 2000s has thankfully left climbers of all abilities with a wide range of routes to choose from.
+Extensive development in the 90s and early 2000s has thankfully left climbers of all abilities with a wide range of routes to choose from, when climbing in Smith Rock.
 While a plethora of harder classic climbs at Smith exist, I’m going to focus mostly on routes 5.11- and below that I think you shouldn’t miss, organized by general area:

 These crags hold some of the best lines at Smith.
 I love this area because of its accessibility and sunny aspect; it’s perfect for warming up on your way to another area, or cooling down in the afternoon.
 Be careful — it’s easy to get sucked in and stay here all day!!
 Of course they can get crowded, but thankfully, there are plenty of high quality lines to go around.